-500 Introduction to Museums: Purpose, Function and History.
-(3) This course will provide students with an overview of the purpose, function, and history of museums and their role in society.
-Students will be to be covered include strategic planning; ethics and governance; membership; earned income; and marketing and non-profit finance.
+501 Museum Administration.
+(3) This course will provide students with an overview of management history, theory and practice focusing on the issues involved in managing a non-profit organization.
+Topics to be covered include strategic planning; ethics and governance; membership; earned income; and marketing and non-profit finance.
 Students will complete a finance assignment and an in-depth museum management case study.
 A variety of topics will be covered including the concepts of project management, team building, group problem solving, and managing change.
 Case studies of actual projects in museums.